No Country for Old Men (novel): Reception and legacy

 William J. Cobb, in a review published in the Houston Chronicle (July 15, 2005), characterized McCarthy as "our greatest living writer" and describes the book as "a heated story that brands the reader's mind as if seared by a knife heated upon campfire flames".
 In the July 24, 2005, issue of The New York Times Book Review, the critic and fiction writer Walter Kirn suggests that the novel's plot is "sinister high hokum", but writes admiringly of the prose, describing the author as "a whiz with the joystick, a master-level gamer who changes screens and situations every few pages".

-In contrast, literary critic Harold Bloom did not count himself among the admirers of No Country for Old Men, stating that it lacked the quality of McCarthy's best works, particularly Blood Meridian, and compared it to William Faulkner's A Fable.
+In contrast, literary critic Harold Bloom thought No Country for Old Men lacked the quality of McCarthy's best works, particularly Blood Meridian, and compared it to William Faulkner's A Fable.
 When comparing the lack of "moral argument" in Blood Meridian to the heightened morality present in No Country for Old Men, Bloom stated that the "apocalyptic moral judgments" made in No Country for Old Men represented "a sort of falling away on McCarthy's part".
 Furthermore, McCarthy received criticism for the presence of Mexican "drug-related" violence, while lacking the presence of a Mexican character.

-The novel has received a significant amount of critical attention, for example, Lynnea Chapman King, Rick Wallach and Jim Welsh's edited collection No Country for Old Men: From Novel to Film or Raymond Malewitz's "Anything Can Be an Instrument: Misuse Value and Rugged Consumerism in Cormac McCarthy's No Country for Old Men."
+No Country for Old Men: From Novel to Film is a collection of essays, edited by Lynnea Chapman King, Rick Wallach and Jim Welsh.

 Film adaptation

 In 2007, Joel and Ethan Coen adapted the book into a film of the same name, which was met with critical acclaim and box office success, winning various accolades from multiple organizations; it won four Academy Awards (including Best Picture), three BAFTAs, and two Golden Globes.
 No Country for Old Men was considered one of the best films of 2007, and many regard it as the Coen brothers' magnum opus.
-It has since been widely recognized it as one of the greatest films of the 2000s and 21st century.
+It has since been widely recognized as one of the greatest films of the 2000s and 21st century.
 (Note: Attributed to multiple sources.)